QARANC.co.uk Find Extra Work

 The other names of World War Two hospital ships included Hospital Ship Tarai, Hospital Carrier Leinster, Hospital Carrier St David, HS Llandovery Castle, HS Aba, HMHS Amarapoora, HS Vita, HS Oxfordshire, HS Ophir, Hospital Ship Telemba, HS Amsterdam, Hospital Carrier St Julian, Hospital Carrier Perak, Hospital Carrier Dinard, HS Dorsetshire, HS Empire Clyde, HS Vasna, Hospital Ship the Isle of Jersey, Hospital Ship the Duke of Lancaster, HMHS Tairea, Hospital Ship the Duke of Rothesay and HS St Andrew.

-There were also hospital ships operating from Africa where the wounded and injured were transferred from the seaport of Tobruk to Alexandria in Egypt.
+There were also those operating from Africa where the wounded and injured were transferred from the seaport of Tobruk to Alexandria in Egypt.
 During their sea voyage they were cared for by QAIMNS nurses aboard ships such as the Hospital Ship Somersetshire and Oranje.

-Many of the hospital ships were given nicknames.
-For example the Somersetshire earned the nickname Old Tobruk War Horse because she made eleven voyages from Tobruk harbour to take casualties to the safety of Alexandria whilst under fire.
+Many of them were given nicknames.
+For example the Somersetshire earned the nickname Old Tobruk War Horse by the nurses because she made eleven voyages from Tobruk harbour to take casualties to the safety of Alexandria whilst under fire.

 Hospital Ship Oranje